eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

    .. note::

-      For some applications, there will be a diminishing return when allocating too many workers (communication), as the overhead may exceed computation time.
+      For some applications, there will be a diminishing return when allocating too many workers, as the overhead may exceed computation time (communication).

--  We will run the same simulation, but increase the Pool size.
-This time, to retrieve the results later, we will keep track of the job ID.
+#.
+We will run the same simulation, but increase the Pool size.
+This time, to
+   retrieve the results later, we will keep track of the job ID.